 In terms of rainforest hikes in Mossman and the Daintree National Park, none are as diverse or as rewarding as the Devils Thumb hike.
-This 10.6 kilometre track climbs steeply up a section of the Main Coast Range, with well over 1200 metres of elevation gain through dense tropical rainforest.
+This 10.6-kilometre track climbs steeply up a section of the Main Coast Range, with well over 1200 metres of elevation gain through dense tropical rainforest.

 About the Devils Thumb Hike

-Devil's Thumb is a sacred granite boulder which is an obvious feature on the mountain range above Mossman.
+Devil's Thumb is a sacred granite boulder that is an obvious feature on the mountain range above Mossman.
 When you see it from the Captain Cook Highway, it's not difficult to see where they got the name.

 Consequently, the traditional name of this place is Manjal Jimalji in their language.
 It tells the tale of fire creation, whereby a fire spirit is believed to have taught a tribal warrior the art of making fire by rubbing sticks together at this spot.

-The Devils Thumb hike is one of the best and most challenging hikes in the area.
+I consider the Devils Thumb hike as one of the best hikes in the Cairns region.
+However, it is also one of the most challenging.
 The incredible view spanning the coastline is earned after a long and steep, 7-9 hour return walk through dense rainforest.

-Getting to the Trailhead
+Getting to the Devils Thumb Trailhead

-The Devil’s Thumb trailhead is located in Whyanbeel Valley at Little Falls Creek, which is just 17 kilometres north of Mossman and 80 kilometres from Cairns.
+The Devils Thumb trailhead is located in Whyanbeel Valley at Little Falls Creek, which is just 17 kilometres north of Mossman and 80 kilometres from Cairns.

-Next, continue for a further 4 kilometres and take the second road on the left (Karnak Road) after crossing the bridge over Whynanbeel Creek.
+Next, continue for a further 4 kilometres and take the second road on the left (Karnak Road) after crossing the bridge over Whyanbeel Creek.
 Continue down this road until you reach a cattle grid beside a visible trail sign.